johnny0595/tcgplayerBot/README.md

 - The script prints the URL and scraped information for each card, allowing you to verify the applied filters.

 - Ensure there are no typos in the column names or data entries

+- On my computer it processes each card/product in around 3 seconds.

 - Verify that "Listing Type", "Condition", and "Printing" match the options exactly as listed above